In This Article

 How Does It Work?

-“It’s effective when our own body is not producing melatonin appropriately,” explains Noble.
+“It’s effective when our body is not producing melatonin appropriately,” explains Noble.
 “Melatonin can be used during travel when our internal clock hasn’t quite caught up to changes in time.
 Melatonin taken before your desired bedtime can help mimic the natural change that should be happening in your body.
-Many people find challenges sleeping in winter months because there is less light exposure and some find relief with melatonin supplements.”
+Many people find challenges sleeping in winter months because there is less light exposure, and some find relief with melatonin supplements.”

 “Start with the lowest amount recommended and work your way up from there,” shares Noble.
 “Watch for side effects like vivid dreams, headaches, drowsiness, stomach cramps, and irritability and discontinue use if they are uncomfortable.”

 “Don’t rely on melatonin solely to fix your issues in the long term,” says Noble.
 “While melatonin is perfectly safe and can provide relief, it’s important to investigate why your body isn’t falling asleep naturally if it’s chronic.
-Exposure to technology in the evening, not getting enough light in the morning, poor dietary choices, lack of movement, or serotonin issues can all disrupt melatonin production.
+Exposure to technology in the evening, not getting enough light in the morning, poor dietary choices, lack of movement, or serotonin issues can disrupt melatonin production.
 Our bodies don’t under-produce hormones when everything is functioning perfectly, so play detective!”